sudmantlab/loco-pipe/toyfish.md

-Toyfish - a quick tutorial with an example dataset
+Toyfish - a quick start guide with an example dataset
 ================

 - <a href="#dataset-overview" id="toc-dataset-overview">Dataset